-Decision assessment types, Five types of decision assessment efforts, Utility theory, Group decision making and Voting approaches, Social welfare function; Systems Engineering methods for Systems Engineering Management,
+Decision assessment types, Five types of decision assessment efforts, Utility theory, Group

-- The Student must be able to apply systems engineering principles ot make decision for optimization. - Hence an understanding of the systems engineering discipline and be able to use the core principles and processes for designing effective system.
+The Student must be able to apply systems engineering principles of make decision for optimization.

+Hence an understanding of the systems engineering discipline and be able to use the core principles and processes for designing effective system.

-1. Andrew P. Sage, James E. Armstrong Jr. "Introduction to Systems Engineering", John Wiley and Sons, Inc,2000.
+Andrew P. Sage, James E. Armstrong Jr. "Introduction to Systems Engineering", John Wiley and Sons, Inc,2000.